Wessington

 Church members are especially pleased to have good links with the local primary school children, parents and teachers.

-The well dressing theme for 2011 was musical theatre with the Lion King and Annie being among the designs.
-The church was decorated with flowers and open for refreshments and for sale of plants, jam, cakes and a splendid range of bric-a-brac.
+The church is decorated with flowers and open for refreshments and for sale of plants, jam, cakes and a splendid range of bric-a-brac.

 Wessington Church History